-- United Excursionist Perk – Only available on a round-trip itinerary, the excursionist perk allows you to make a stopover in the same region as your destination.
+- United Excursionist Perk: Only available on a round-trip itinerary.
+The excursionist perk allows you to make a stopover in the same region as your destination.
 Essentially, you get a free one-way segment within the destination region.
-The rules have a little flexibility which can make for some creative routings if you study the rules and region definitions of United’s award chart.
+The rules are flexible, which can produce some creative routing if you study the United's region definitions.

-- Australia or New Zealand starting at 40K – United charges 40K in economy and 80K in Business for flights to Australia and New Zealand from the U.S. While there are plenty of ways you can get to the South Pacific for fewer miles, United typically has good availability if you book months in advance, and you can mix and match Star Alliance carriers and routes to build your itinerary.
+- Australia or New Zealand starting at 40K: United charges 40K in economy and 80K in business class for flights to Australia and New Zealand from the U.S. There are plenty of ways you can get to the South Pacific for fewer miles.
+But United typically has good availability if you book months in advance.

-- Lufthansa first-class to Europe from 110K – One of the most aspirational hard products flying from the U.S., you can bag a transatlantic flight in first class on Lufthansa for 110K United miles and tick off a bucket-list experience in the process.
+- Lufthansa first-class to Europe from 121K: One of the most aspirational hard products flying from the U.S. You can fly transatlantic in Lufthansa first-class for 121K United miles and tick off a bucket-list experience in the process.

 The United Business Card is a business card, so you need to be able to prove you have legitimate business expenses to apply.
-It's also subject to Chase’s 5/24 policy, so if you’ve opened 5 or more consumer (personal) credit cards within the last 24 months, you won’t be approved for this card.
+It's also subject to Chase’s 5/24 policy.
+That means you won't be approved for this card if you’ve opened 5 or more consumer (personal) credit cards within the last 24 months.

 “This new Cardmember bonus offer is not available to either (i) current Cardmembers of this business credit card, or (ii) previous Cardmembers of this business credit card who received a new Cardmember bonus for this business credit card within the last 24 months.”

 It’s a great card to apply for if you’re holding off on personal card applications to get back under 5/24.
-The United Business Card card won’t add to your 5/24 count, which only factors in consumer cards.
+The United Business Card card won’t add to your 5/24 count, as it only counts consumer cards.

 United Business Card Application Strategy